“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 “Gabe, you can get a ghoul to do that for you,” smiles Becky Lynne.

 Hurst chuckles.
-“You know I don’t mind gettin’ my hands, sis.
+“You know I don’t mind gettin’ my hands dirty, sis.
 Good night, Your Grace, Miss Malveaux-Devillers.”
 The primogen nods to Maldonato and Caroline.

 “Good night, Primogen Hurst.”